nus-cs2103-AY2021S1/ip/docs/README.md

 3. Copy the downloaded jar file to the folder you want to use as the home folder for your DukeBunny.
 4. Double-click the file to start the app.
 The GUI below should appear in a few seconds.\
 ![DukeBunnyWelcomeSS](/docs/DukeBunnyWelcomeSS.png)
-5. Enter commands in the command box and press Enter to execute it.
+5. Enter command in the command box and press Enter to execute it.
 (Please refer to command list)

 ## Features
 Words in `UPPER_CASE` are the parameters that are supplied by the user.\